mrgnlabs/marginfi-sdk/python/README.md

 pip install marginpy
 ```

+### Running `marginpy` in a Github Codespace

+`marginpy` is installed out-of-the-box in the [.devcontainer/Dockerfile](Python SDK Codespace).

+Enable Github Codespaces for your Github user or organization account and spin up a machine for a no-hassle way to get started!

 ### Installing on an M1

 If you are using an M1, you need to install `marginpy` through a Rosetta-enabled x86_64 version of python.
 If starting from scratch: